 In my personal experiences with solo travel, my life would always shift when I got back home.
 I learned some valuable lessons about how to make a better relationship with myself and my needs.

-During this second solo trip, I got a lot more creative and did more than just two countries!
+During this second solo trip, I got much more creative and did more than just two countries!
 I choose five countries in 3 weeks.
 It was a bit ambitious, but all of it was worth it in the end.
-The world was opening up to me, and I was meeting new people and learning how to be a solo female traveler.
+The world opened up to me, and I met new people and learned how to be a solo female traveler.

-After this trip and getting the hang of going alone, deep down, I knew I was starting to prefer it.
-And to this day I strongly prefer solo travel experiences over group travel.
+Deep down, after this trip and getting the hang of going alone, I knew I was starting to prefer it.
+To this day, I strongly prefer solo travel experiences over group travel.

 The skills I was acquiring as a solo traveler was making me a more confident and stronger woman.
 These strengths were helping me in my career and personal life.